zonneplan/KiBot/docs/source/configuration/outputs/position.rst

 ~~~~~~~~~~~~

 Generates the file with position information for the PCB components, used by the pick and place machine.
-This output is what you get from the 'File/Fabrication output/Footprint position (.pos) file' menu in pcbnew.
+This output is what you get from the 'File/Fabrication output/Footprint position (.pos) file' menu in pcbnew. |br|
+Note that if you need a more customized output you can use the *bom* output, which can include positions. |br|

 Type: ``position``